Vision-Intelligence-and-Robots-Group/.github/profile/README.md

 ## Hi there 👋

-We are Vision-Intelligence-and-Robots-Group, a joint research group of researchers from Harbin Insitute of Technology, Xi'an JIaotong University, Shenzhen Institute of Advanced Technology, and Pengcheng Laboratory.
+We are Vision-Intelligence-and-Robots-Group, a joint research group of computer vision researchers from Harbin Insitute of Technology, Xi'an JIaotong University, Shenzhen Institute of Advanced Technology, and Pengcheng Laboratory.

 ## Group Member: